-- Use a pipe wrench on the motor coupler and start PTO at low RPM. - Observe the pressure, and record it. - Call or send this information to a Pik Rite service technician.
+- Use a pipe wrench on the motor coupler, start PTO at low RPM, and open Flow Control slowly. - Observe the pressure, and record it. - Call or send this information to a Pik Rite service technician.
 This information will help in determining the condition of the hydraulic system.